-Leah Mears (nee Skedgell) grew up in the South Hams attending KEVIC in Totnes She graduated from St.Mary's Hospital School of Physiotherapy/University of Westminster in 1993, with one of the first BSc(Hons)Physiotherapy degrees.
+Leah Mears (nee Skedgell) grew up in the South Hams attending school in Totnes.
+She graduated from St.Mary's Hospital School of Physiotherapy, London in 1993.
+She holds one of the first BSc(Hons)Physiotherapy degrees.

-Her inspiration for becoming a physiotherapist came from her aunt who suffered with Polio during the 1980's, and from watching her treatment and rehabilitation.
-Leah completed her junior rotations in Taunton before travelling around the world and working in Tasmania.
-Settling back to Devon she worked in both musculoskeletal and paediatric physiotherapy before moving into private practice in 2000.
+Her desire to become a Physio came from her aunt who suffered with Polio during the 1980's.
+She saw her treatment and rehabilitation and decided that is what she would like to do.
+Leah completed her junior rotations in Taunton before traveling.
+She worked in Tasmania in 2006/7.
+She gained further experience in both musculoskeletal and paediatric physiotherapy in the NHS.
+She started work in private practice in 2000.

-Leah took ownership of the Ashburton Physio in July 2016, moving the practice to her home.
-She also works as an Occupational Health Physiotherapist in a boat building factory with work-related problems as well as sports and other injuries which affect the ability to function fully at work.
+She took ownership of the Ashburton Physio in July 2016, moving the practice to her home.
+She also works as an Occupational Health Physiotherapist in a boat building factory.
+There, she treats work-related problems and sports injuries which affect their work.

-Leah has continued to attend regular courses and conferences and is constantly improving her knowledge and skills as a very 'Hands-on' therapist.
-In 2010 she completed an MSc module in Injection Therapy at the University of Plymouth and is also a member of the Acupuncture Association of Physiotherapists.
+Leah continues to attend regular courses to improve her knowledge and skills.
+She is a very 'Hands-on' therapist.
+In 2010 she completed an MSc module in Injection Therapy.
+She is also a member of the Acupuncture Association of Physiotherapists.
 Unfortunately, we are unable to provide an injection service at Ashburton Physio.

-Leah can often be found wandering the streets of her home town, Ashburton, with her Border Collie, Jed, and driving around Devon, and Europe, with her lovely husband, Simon, in their classic 1974 Triumph Stag.
+She enjoys wandering the streets of her home town, Ashburton, with her Border Collie, Jed.
+She loves driving, with her lovely husband, Simon, in their classic 1974 Triumph Stag.

 Jenny Wigram MSc MCSP MMACP

 In 1989 she opened her own practice in Devon.
 It became Ashe Physiotherapy Ltd in 2003.
 Leah Mears took over the management of the practice in July 2016 and it is now known as "Ashburton Physio".
-Whilst working at South Dartmoor Community College (SDCC) as College Physiotherapist (1999-2015), Jenny researched and published "Why is low back pain common in adolescents?" and presented the results at the Chartered Society of Physiotherapy Annual Conference.
+Jenny worked at South Dartmoor Community College in 1999-2015.
+She researched and published "Why is low back pain common in adolescents?" and presented the results at the Chartered Society of Physiotherapy Annual Conference.

-She has given presentations and lessons to students at SDCC and South West Music School.
-She served as a Committee member of PhysioFirst for many years, and in that capacity organised courses locally for colleagues.
-In the last year, she was recruited, on a voluntary basis, to the Patient Liaison Group at the BMA, London.
+Jenny has given tuition to students at SDCC and South West Music School.
+She served as a Committee member of PhysioFirst for many years.
+In that capacity, she organised courses for colleagues.
+In the last two years, she has worked, on a voluntary basis, for the Patient Liaison Group at the BMA, London.

-An active cellist, her particular interest lies in the arts, nurturing young talent and preventing injuries in musicians.
-You will find her name on the British Association of Performing Art Medicine (BAPAM) register.
-She also enjoys sports such as swimming, cycling and exercising with her Jack Russell terrier, Marvin.
+She is an active cellist, her particular interest lies in the arts.
+Jenny loves to nurture young talent and prevent injuries in musicians.
+Jenny is on the British Association of Performing Art Medicine (BAPAM) register.
+She also enjoys swimming, cycling and exercising with Marvin, her Jack Russell.